 use the selected text as the search query

 find the same match under different names

 A tool you can trust.

-iBar reads from — but never writes to — the browsing history data your browser keeps on your Mac.
+iBar reads from but never writes to the history data that Chrome keeps on your Mac.
 It does not use the internet except to check for updates.